nargetdev/admin/pa1/python/README.md

 ## Run the Darn Thing:
 You can simply run `python app.py` now and you'll have an app running!

-Once you've gotten your app working fine run `pip freeze > requirement.txt` to save your dependencies as they are.
+Once you've gotten your app working fine run `pip freeze > requirements.txt` to save your dependencies as they are.
 This way when your group mates pull your code they can just run `pip install -r requirements.txt` just like before!

 ## Deploy